Encyclopædia Britannica Films: Post Benton Era: from 16mm movies to video to internet

 Sackett was followed in 1977 as president by Ralph Wagner, who had married William Benton's daughter Louise.
 With a tighter eye on budgets, there were increasing clashes with the filmmakers.
-The star director, John Barnes, particularly didn't get along well with Wagner and left soon after completing one of his most popular films, a glossy adaptation of Walter van Tilburg Clark's apocalyptic sci fi tale told in flashbacks, The Portable Phonograph.
+The star director, John Barnes, particularly did not get along well with Wagner and left soon after completing one of his most popular films, a glossy adaptation of Walter van Tilburg Clark's apocalyptic sci fi tale told in flashbacks, The Portable Phonograph.

 This last film of his was part of an ongoing series of short story adaptations featuring established actors (more familiar on TV and stage) and often released with an additional "part 2" reel that covered the director's commentary on the story in question.
 Others included The Hunt (adapted from The Most Dangerous Game by Richard Connell), J. M. Synge's Well of the Saints and Guy de Maupassant's La Paurure.
 Unfortunately, these ambitious miniature dramas ultimately proved too expensive to survive into the next decade.

 By 1980, VHS videos were beginning to be marketed alongside the 16mm films and would quickly overtake the other.
 A new problem soon erupted: teachers copying films to video and impacting the company's income.
 On June 25, 1982, New York's Board of Cooperative Educational Services was prosecuted for doing this not only by EB, but also Time-Life and the Learning Corporation of America.
 Although the film companies won, historian Geoff Alexander points out that "perhaps the most disturbing element of the case was that, more than 15 years after the halcyon days of post-Sputnik government largesse, BOCES found it financially more viable to defend a costly lawsuit than to simply buy films and tapes from film companies as it once did."

 Not that educational film making showed any decline in quality as the revenue dried up.
 There was little question that the product of this last great decade was slicker and more sophisticated in visual appeal than a great many films previously.
 Particularly popular throughout the eighties was Bruce Hoffman's cluster of "inside the human body" titles that benefited greatly from the ever advancing developments in microphotography combined with expert animation by David Alexovich.